 Gutters transport excess water away from your roof, so when they clog it can cause buildup and damage that leads to leaks.
 If you don’t see leaves sticking out of your gutter, you may still notice a lack of water coming from your downspout.

-The easiest way to remove debris is to climb up and pull it from your gutters with your hands.
+The easiest way to remove debris is to climb up and pull it from your gutters with your hands or use a leaf blower.
 We recommend gutter cleaning as part of your spring and fall outdoor maintenance routine.

 9. A Cracked Chimney

 Brick and mortar chimneys can erode due to harsh weather.
 You may notice holes where the chimney connects with your roof or loose flashing or shingles around it.
 A leak by your fireplace could also indicate a crack in your chimney cap, the metal cover used to keep rain and animals out.